5 Ways to Make a Jar of Gravy Taste More Like Homemade

 Use those wonderful pan drippings from the turkey (a combination of stock, juices from the meat, and fat) to give jarred gravy a homemade flavor.
 If you’re game for a more rustic gravy, go ahead and mix in some shredded turkey while you’re at it.

 Pro Tip: As a rule of thumb, use two tablespoons of drippings per cup of gravy.

 Boost the flavor of gravy by simmering it over low heat with fresh herbs, like thyme, sage, parsley, or bay leaf.
 Strain the gravy before serving.

 Your fridge and pantry are a treasure trove of possibilities when it comes to adding more layers of flavor to jarred gravy.
 Just as you might add condiments like soy sauce, miso paste, Worcestershire sauce, or even a splash of sherry or cider vinegar to your favorite gravy recipe, incorporate them into store-bought gravy for a more complex flavor.
 Start by adding just a little at a time, and continue until you reach a flavor you enjoy.

 4. Sauté some vegetables.

-Before the gravy hits the pan, sauté a combination of vegetables like onion (or swap in leeks or shallots), celery, carrots, or mushrooms.
+Before the gravy hits the pan, sauté a combination of vegetables like onions (or swap in leeks or shallots), celery, carrots, or mushrooms.
 Once the veggies are soft and fragrant, stir in the gravy and simmer on low heat.
 The gravy will pick up some of the sweet, earthy, and warm flavors.
 Before serving you can strain out the vegetables, or use an immersion blender to purée the gravy.
 As a rule of thumb, use about 1/4 cup of vegetables per cup of gravy.